ClusterCockpit installation manual

 web-frontend including many additional properties for the metrics.
 For running

-and if there is no match there will be an error.
+metric names and if there is no match there will be an error.

-We provide a json schema based specification as part of the job meta and metric
+We provide a JSON schema based specification as part of the job meta and metric

 schema.
 This specification recommends a minimal set of metrics and we suggest to